-The Company's portfolio of investments held in the Trust Account is comprised of U.S. government securities, within the meaning set forth in Section 2(a) (16) of the Investment Company Act, with a maturity of 185 days or less, or investments in money market funds that invest in U.S. government securities, or a combination thereof.
-The Company's investments held in the Trust Account are classified as trading securities.
-Trading securities are presented on the condensed balance sheets at fair value at the end of each reporting period.
-Gains and losses resulting from the change in fair value of these securities is included in net gain on investments, dividends and interest held in Trust Account in the accompanying unaudited condensed statement of operations.
-The estimated fair values of investments held in the Trust Account were determined using available market information.
+The Company's portfolio of investments is comprised of U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 185 days or less, or investments in money market funds that invest in U.S. government securities and generally have a readily determinable fair value, or a combination thereof.
+When the Company's investments held in the Trust Account are comprised of U.S. government securities, the investments are classified as trading securities.
+When the Company's investments held in the Trust Account are comprised of money market funds, the investments are recognized at fair value.
+Trading securities and investments in money market funds are presented on the balance sheets at fair value at the end of each reporting period.
+Gains and losses resulting from the change in fair value of these securities is included in interest income on investments held in the Trust Account in the accompanying unaudited condensed consolidated statements of operations.
+The estimated fair values of investments held in the Trust Account are determined using available market information.